ThinkBigAnalytics/scalding-workshop/Workshop.md

 	.groupBy('count){ group => group.mkString('word -> 'words, "\t") }

 The output lines will be extremely long at the beginning of the file, but very short at the end.
 This second `groupBy` regroups the `'word` and `'count` output from the previous pipe.
-It groups by count so we now have all the words with two occurrence on a line, followed by all the words with two occurrences, etc. At the end of the output, which words have the most occurrences?
+It groups by count so we now have all the words with one occurrence on a line, followed by all the words with two occurrences, etc. At the end of the output, which words have the most occurrences?
+What are those "words"?

 #### Improve the Word Tokenization

 You probably noticed that simply splitting on whitespace is not very good, as punctuation is not removed.
 There are several ways it can be improved.
-First, replacing the expression `"\\s+"` with `"\\W+"` will treat all runs of non-alphanumeric characters as word separators.
-This improves the result considerably.
+First, replacing the definition of `tokenizerRegex`, which is `"\\s+"`, with `"\\W+"` will treat all runs of non-alphanumeric characters as word separators.
+This improves the result considerably (although it's still not perfect...).

-For a more complete tokenizer, refactor `line.toLowerCase.split("\\s+")` into a `tokenize` function.
+For a more complete tokenizer, refactor `line.toLowerCase.split(tokenizerRegex)` into a `tokenize` function.
 Then implement `tokenize` to remove punctuation, etc. An example implementation can be found in the [Scalding README](https://github.com/twitter/scalding).

 #### Eliminate Blank Lines